Stage 1 Fire Restrictions are in effect for all of unincorporated Boulder County.

 Make sure your MMR vaccinations are up to date.
 Talk to your healthcare provider.

-Symptoms of measles generally appear seven to 12 days (up to 21 days) after a person is exposed to the virus.
-Initial symptoms typically include:
+Symptoms of measles generally show up 7 to 12 days (up to 21 days) after possible contact with someone who has the virus.
+Early symptoms include:

 • Cough